 When the process is finished, this occasionally doesn't reverse.
 After uninstalling Anaconda (Python), a lot of users experienced this problem.

-The error “The system cannot find the path specified” will appear if the entry contains a path that does not exist.
+The error "The system cannot find the path specified" will appear if the entry contains a path that does not exist.
 For such problems to be resolved, you must delete this key.
-In order to do so:
+To do so:

 - Start Run, then type regedit.